richygithub/gemini-proxy/content/about/_index.md

 ---
 title: "About Me"
-description: "Learn more about who I am and what I do"
-layout: "about"
-featured_image: '/images/about-bg.jpg'
 ---

-# About Me

 Welcome to my personal corner of the internet!
 I'm passionate about technology, writing, and sharing knowledge with others.